How to Write a Job Transfer Request With an Example

-- Your background with the company: As well, provide some information on your work at the company, including basics like your job title, department, how long you've been employed by the company, as well as any major accomplishments you've had in your role.
+- Your background with the company: Provide some information on your work at the company as well, including basics such as your job title, department, how long you've been employed by the company, and any major accomplishments you've had in your role.

 - Reason for transfer request: While you do not have to share a ton of details, it's a good idea to write a sentence on why you want the job transfer.
 For instance, "I need to relocate due to family circumstances" or "I'm eager to increase my responsibilities and take advantage of my programming background with this new role."

-- Make your case: Share why this transfer makes sense, remembering to keep the focus on your employer and how this transfer will benefit the company as much as possible.
+- Make your case: Share why this transfer makes sense, remembering to keep the focus on your employer and how this transfer will benefit the company.

 Job Transfer Request Letter Example (Text Version)